top of page

 EN ISO 11612 certified workwear that protects the wearer against heat and fire.
 The protection level is monitored by the below format:

-C (C1-C4) - Insulation against radiant heat
+C(X): (C1-C4) - Performance against radiant heat

-D (D1-D3) - Insulation against molten aluminium
+D(X): (D1-D3) - Performance against molten aluminium splash

-E (E1-E3) - Insulation against molten cast iron
+E(X) - (E1-E3) - Performance against molten iron splash

-F (F1-F3) - Insulation against heat
+F(X)- (F1-F3) - Performance against contact heat

 EN ISO 11612

-This standard covers 2 test methods (EN1149-1/EN1149-3) and the performance requirements (EN1149-5).
-It specifies material and design requirements for electrostatic dissipative protection clothing used as part of total earthed system to avoid incendiary discharge of static electricity.
-Garments meeting this standard do not offer protection from mains voltage.
+It specifies material and design requirements for electrostatic dissapative protection clothing used as part of a total earthed system to avoid incendiary discharge of static electricity.
+The outer fabric of these garments are therefore made from antistatic materials and components.

 PROTECTION AGAINST THERMAL HAZARDS OF AN ELECTRICARC FLASH